 Human divers need to resurface very slowly to avoid dangerous 'gas embolisms' which lead to decompression sickness (a.k.a.
 The Bends).

-Deep-diving animals - e.g. whales, dolphins, turtles etc do not suffer the same problems (or very rarely do).
+Deep-diving animals - e.g. whales, dolphins, turtles (and some birds) etc do not suffer the same problems (or very rarely do).
 There is currently no explanation.

 A 2018 paper in Proceedings of the Royal Society B reviews the current research and suggest a possible mechanism.

 While exposure to high pressure is a common challenge among breath-hold divers, there is large variation in respiratory anatomy, function and capacity between genera and even species.
 The ultra-deep-diving feats of some marine mammals go beyond our current understanding of respiratory physiology and lung mechanics.“

 See : 'Pulmonary ventilation–perfusion mismatch: a novel hypothesis for how diving vertebrates may avoid the bends'

 Some birds - e.g. the Thick-billed_murre can dive as deep as 200m.
 On rapid resurfacing, they apparently suffer no ill effects.
 A 1992 study published in the ESA journal suggested that such birds may have some special as-yet-unknown lung structure or chemical surfactant at work.